 - Applicants already in possession of a Masters degree are not eligible.

 What the Fellowship offers

-- a monthly personal living allowance (stipend) to cover other living expense for you only and
+- accommodation and a monthly personal living allowance (stipend)

 - the costs of an entry clearance (student visitor visa) application

 The application deadline is 31 August.

 Swiss Government Excellence Scholarships 2020-2021